forgi86/RNN-adaptation/README.md

 # On the adaptation of recurrent neural networks for system identification

-This repository contains the Python code to reproduce the results of the paper [On the adaptation of recurrent neural networks for system identification](https://arxiv.org/pdf/2006.02250.pdf) by Marco Forgione, Marco Gallieri, Aneri Muni, and Dario Piga.
+This repository contains the Python code to reproduce the results of the paper [On the adaptation of recurrent neural networks for system identification](https://arxiv.org/pdf/2006.02250.pdf) by Marco Forgione, Aneri Muni, Dario Piga, and Marco Gallieri.

 We introduce a **transfer learning** approach which enables fast and efficient adaptation of Recurrent Neural Network models.

 A nominal RNN model is first identified using available measurements.
 The system dynamics are then assumed to change, leading to an unacceptable degradation of the nominal model performance  on the **perturbed system**.

 To cope with the  mismatch, the model is augmented  with an additive correction term trained on fresh data from the new dynamic regime.
 The correction term is learned through a **Bayesian Linear Regression** (BLR) method defined in terms of the features spanned by the nominal model's **Jacobian** with respect to its parameters.

-A **non-parametric view** of the approach is also proposed, which extends recent work on **Gaussian Process**  with **Neural Tangent Kernel** (NTK-GP) discussed in [1] to the RNN case (RNTK-GP).
+A **non-parametric view** of the approach is also proposed, which extends the recent work on **Gaussian Process**  with **Neural Tangent Kernel** (NTK-GP) discussed in [1] to the RNN case (RNTK-GP).

 # Folders: